logicly-au/pmhc-mds-user-documentation/docs/users.rst

    Multiple roles can be assigned and these roles are shown as blue ticks

    * **Add** a role by clicking the empty checkbox
-   * **Remove** a role by clicking the selected checkbox
-   * In the Actions column, clicking the |remove-all| button will remove all the user's roles at that organisation.
-If the user then has no roles left for any organisation they will be prevented from logging into the PMHC MDS system.
+   * **Remove** a role by clicking the selected checkbox, or in the Actions column, clicking the |remove-all| button will remove all the user's roles at that organisation.

 .. |remove-all| image:: screen-shots/remove-all-button.png

 7. All changes are automatically saved
-8. The system will automatically notify the user overnight of any role changes.
+8. The system will update overnight and notify the user of any role changes then

-*Please note: you will still see users in your list that have had all their roles removed unless you use the 'Actions' feature.*
+If the user then has no roles left for any organisation they will be prevented from logging into the PMHC MDS system.

 .. _delete_user:

 Deleting a user
 ^^^^^^^^^^^^^^^

-A user can be deleted from an organisation by using the |remove-all| button under the edit roles tab, which will remove all the roles a user has at that organisation.
+A user can be deleted from an organisation by removing all their roles.
+This can occur by unselecting each checkbox individually or using the |remove-all| button under the edit roles tab, which will automatically remove all the roles a user has at that organisation.

 Once completed, if the user does not have any remaining roles within the PMHC MDS, the user will no longer be displayed in the view users table.
+If they have roles at another organisation, the system will update overnight and the user will then no longer be displayed on your end.

 See :ref:`edit-role`.